Standard treatment options

-A number of large centers in Europe and North America have published trial results using systemic chemotherapy for patients whose intraocular tumors are not initially amenable to local management.[2,20,23,24,30,31,41,42,43,44,45,46,47,48,49]; [Level of evidence: 3iiDiv] Examples of such tumors are those that are too large to be treated with either cryotherapy, laser therapy, or plaque brachytherapy, or those located adjacent to visually sensitive areas such as the optic nerve and macula.
-Chemotherapy may shrink the tumors (chemoreduction) allowing greater efficacy of subsequent focal therapy.[2,33] Most centers have limited this approach to patients with bilateral disease, reasoning that for patients with unilateral disease, the morbidity of enucleation is modest.
-Also, most centers use one of two staging systems.
-Treatment strategies often differ in terms of chemotherapy regimens and local control measures.
+A number of large centers in Europe and North America have published trial results using systemic chemotherapy in conjunction with aggressive focal consolidation for patients with bilateral disease.[1,20,23,24,50,51,55,56,57,58,59,60,61,62,63]; [Level of evidence: 3iiDiv] Chemotherapy may shrink the tumors (chemoreduction), allowing greater efficacy of subsequent focal therapy.[1,40] Treatment strategies often differ in terms of chemotherapy regimens and local control measures.

-The International Classification system for staging intraocular retinoblastoma has also been used in combination with local control.
+The International Classification system for staging intraocular retinoblastoma is a better predictor of treatment success for the use of systemic chemotherapy in combination with local control.
 (Refer to the Treatment Options Under Clinical Evaluation section of this summary for a more complete description of the International Classification system.)
-The addition of carboplatin and etoposide (CE) [22,51] or CEV [52,53] have been used in combination with local control.
-All of these studies are single institution studies that report some salvage of Group C and Group D eyes.[22,53]; [Level of evidence: 3iiDiv] However, in another study with carboplatin, etoposide, and local ophthalmic treatment, Group D eyes were at high risk for enucleation.; [Level of evidence: 3iiDiii]
+The combinations of carboplatin and etoposide (CE) [22,65] or CEV [66,67] in conjunction with local control have resulted in ocular salvage rates above 90% for early intraocular disease (Groups A and B eyes), 70% to 90% for Group C eyes, and 40% to 50% for Group D eyes.[22,65,67]; [Level of evidence: 3iiDiv] However, for patients with advanced intraocular disease (typically Group D eyes), EBRT is frequently required for ocular salvage.; [Level of evidence: 3iiDiii]